the house that Jack built

 Up in the loft, there's nothing now except a half-bath and a giant open space.
 We tore up the soiled carpet and subfloor, then painted the remaining plywood floor white with intentions of layering it with big rugs.

-This will eventually be segmented into my office and art space, but our first mission was to get rid of the bats.
+This will eventually be segmented into my office and work space, but our first mission was to get rid of the bats.
 Bats were living in the top cross-beam log and they would shit in a straight line down from it.
 Ben was able to seal off the whole internally, so... here's hoping we're back down to just mice (of which Snoots has killed 3 already.
 A champion mouser at 4 months old.)

 If you're interested in a 5-minute narrated tour of the house once it was cleared out, watch this.